Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 So far, all we have done with our user input is check to see if it is in our word.
 But if we go back to the hypothetical game of snowman with multiple players, we would want to keep track of the letters that have been guessed.
 We would also not accept guesses of the same letter that have already been guessed.

 Let's start with tracking incorrect guesses.
-We know we are going to have a max of `SNOWMAN_WRONG_GUESSES`, so we could make that many variables and store our incorrect guesses in those variables.
+We know we are going to have a max of `SNOWMAN_MAX_WRONG_GUESSES`, so we could make that many variables and store our incorrect guesses in those variables.
 This solution could be made to work, but every time we change the value of the constant we would have to rewrite our code.
 Using a `list` gives us a way to store as many or as little wrong guesses as we want and will allow us to make the code flexible and easy to modify.

-1. Start by adding an incorrect guesses list variable to the `snowman` function:
+1. Start by replacing the variable `wrong_guesses` with an incorrect guesses list variable to the `snowman` function:

     ```python

     def snowman():

-        r = RandomWord()
+        random_word_generator = RandomWord()
-        snowman_word = r.word(
+        snowman_word = random_word_generator.word(
           word_min_length=SNOWMAN_MIN_WORD_LENGTH,
           word_max_length=SNOWMAN_MAX_WORD_LENGTH)

+        correct_guesses = 0
         wrong_guesses_list = []

         # ...

     ```

-2. Next we need to add each incorrect guess to the list.
-We are going to do this with the list function `append` which adds elements to the end of the list:
+2. Next we need to replace the code that added to our old sum variable `wrong_guesses` with new code that uses our list `wrong_guesses_list`.
+We want to add each incorrect guess to `wrong_guesses_list`.
+We will do this with the list function `append` which adds elements to the end of the list:

     ```python

         # ...
             if user_input in snowman_word:
                 print("You guessed a letter that's in the word!")
+                correct_guesses += 1
             else:
                 print(f"The letter {user_input} is not in the word")
                 wrong_guesses_list.append(user_input)